microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroupMember.md

 securityIdentifier              : S-1-12-1-357891266-1147903342-476387998-329568156
 identities                      : {System.Collections.Hashtable}
 consentProvidedForMinor         :
 ```

+This example demonstrates how to retrieve top two groups from Microsoft Entra ID.

 This command gets the top two Group members.

 ### Example 3: Get all members within a group by group ID

-This example retrieve all members within a group by group ID.

 ```powershell
 PS C:\>Get-EntraGroupMember -ObjectId "0a58c57b-a9ae-49a2-824f-8e9cb86d4512" -All $true
 ```